wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-postgresql-databases.md

 1. From the environment list on the header, located next to the **Deployment Tracks** list, select your **Organization**.
 2. In the left navigation menu, click **Dependencies** and then **Databases**.
-3. Click 'Create' and select 'PostgreSQL' as the database type.
+3. Click **Create** and select **PostgreSQL** as the database type.
 Provide a display name for this server and follow the instructions.
 4. Select your preferred cloud provider from AWS, Azure, GCP, or Digital Ocean.
     - The cloud provider is used to provision the compute and storage infrastructure for your database.
     - There is no functional difference between databases created on different cloud providers, apart from changes to service plans (and associated costs).